 Back-handed compliments, such as “she has a figure like yours, you know, slim but no muscle tone.”

-They will start to subtly ignore you.
-They may appear to lose interest/get distracted or check their phone while you’re talking.
+They will start to ignore you subtly.
+They may appear to lose interest/get distracted, or check their phone while you’re talking.

 Their seemingly innocent words are often contradicted by their body language and tone of voice.

-Their stories don’t quite add up, and you start to see the little white lies.
-You may even tell yourself, “I just heard them lie to their friend, it was just a little white lie.
+Their stories don’t add up, and you start to see the little white lies.
+You may even tell yourself, “I just heard them lie to their friend.
+It was just a little white lie.
 But s/he wouldn’t lie to me.

 Initially, they can come off as charming and charismatic, always knowing the right thing to say.

 A sense of superiority.
 Being highly critical or often judgmental about others.

-A sense of entitlement, sometimes this comes off as confidence, but can manifest in subtle ways, like cutting through a service station rather than wait at the traffic lights, or deliberately leaving rubbish for someone else to pick up.
+A sense of entitlement sometimes comes off as confidence.
+Still, it can manifest in subtle ways, like cutting through a service station rather than waiting at the traffic lights or deliberately leaving rubbish for someone else to pick up.

 Two sets of rules: Rules that apply to them and rules that apply to everyone else.
 They may have unrealistic expectations of love and nurturing from others but don’t hold themselves to the same high standards.

-A lack ofempathy and are unable to put themselves in the shoes of others.
+They lack empathy and are unable to put themselves in the shoes of others.

-Poor boundaries, and may regularly invade your privacy, go through your belongings, or expect that your mind read their wishes and needs.
+Poor boundaries may invade your privacy, go through your belongings, or expect your mind to read their wishes and needs.

-High sensitive to criticism, or any suggestion that they are not in the right.
+High sensitivity to criticism or any suggestion that they are not in the right.

 “My way or the highway” attitude.
 They believe that they know best and that their way of doing things is the correct way.

-As the relationship becomes more established, you may start to see some stronger warning signs or red flags.
-You may spot bigger lies, and when you confront them, you never get a straight answer or they will turn it around and accuse you of what they’re actually doing.
+You may see stronger warning signs or red flags as the relationship becomes more established.
+You may spot bigger lies, and when you confront them, you never get a straight answer, or they will turn it around and accuse you of what they’re doing.